Sexual selection in humans: Phenotype

-Sexual selection has continued to be suggested as a possible explanation for geographical variation in appearance within the human species; in modern hypotheses, marriage practices are proposed as the main determinant of sexual selection.
-John Manning suggests that where polygyny is common, men face intense competition for wives and are more likely to be completely unsuccessful in reproducing, and the result is strong selection of males for traits which are adaptive for successful reproduction.
-He proposes a link to skin color through selection of males for testosterone-mediated traits which confer an ability to successfully compete for females.
-He suggests testosterone makes the human immune system less competent to resist pathogens.
-In this view the antimicrobial properties of melanin help mitigate the susceptibility to disease that polygyny induces by increasing testosteronization.
+John Manning suggests that where polygyny is common, there is also a higher disease burden, resulting in selection for antimicrobial resistance.
+In this view, the antimicrobial properties of melanin help mitigate the susceptibility to disease in sub-Saharan Africa.
 According to this argument, the anti-infective qualities of melanin were more important than protection from ultraviolet light in the evolution of the darkest skin types.
-Manning asserts that skin color is more correlated with the occurrence of polygyny – explicable by it having an antimicrobial function – than the latitudinal gradient in intensity of ultraviolet radiation, and he points to the lack of very dark skin at equatorial latitudes of the New World and the relatively light skin of Khoisan people in Africa.
+Manning asserts that skin color is more correlated with the occurrence of polygyny – because melanin has an antimicrobial function – than the latitudinal gradient in intensity of ultraviolet radiation.